 SCFHP joins our providers, practitioners, and medical service suppliers in acknowledging that each member is an individual with unique healthcare needs and that we must respect each member's personal dignity.
 SCFHP has adopted Member Rights & Responsibilities that each member receives in their SCFHP Member Handbook (Evidence of Coverage).

-Please submit your request to Provider Network Operations at ProviderServices@scfhp.com if you would like to receive printed copies of our Medi-Cal or SCFHP DualConnect Member Handbooks or the Member Rights & Responsibilities.
+Santa Clara Family Health Plan (SCFHP) Medi-Cal Plan Member Rights & Responsibilities